RakhithJK/Mailtrain-org-mailtrain-wiki/Scheduling-Send-time.md

-> This feature applies to Mailtrain v1.3+ which at the moment is available from a [development branch](https://github.com/andris9/mailtrain/tree/v1.3)
+> This feature applies to Mailtrain v1.3+

 Mailtrain offers simple sending scheduling which means that you can define an optional start time for the campaign.
 Before this time is reached no messages are sent.